 A battery is a voltage source that uses chemical action to produce

 a voltage.
 In many cases the term battery is applied to a single cell, such as the flashlight battery.
 In the case

 a flashlight that uses a battery 1.5 volts, the battery is a single cell.
 The flashlight that is operated by 6 volts uses four cells in a single case and this is a battery composed more than one cell.
 There are three ways to combine

 cells to form a battery.

 In many cases, a battery-powered device

 number cells to meet the higher requirements.
-Cells connected in SERIES provide a higher voltage, while cells connected
+Cells connected in Series provide a higher voltage, while cells connected

 in PARALLEL provide a higher current capacity.
 To provide adequate power when both voltage and current requirements

 are greater than the capacity one cell, a combination Series-PARALLEL network cells must be used.

 Assume that a load requires a power supply 6 volts and a current

 capacity 1/8 ampere.
 Since a single cell normally supplies a voltage only 1.5 volts, more than one cell is needed.

-To obtain the higher voltage, the cells are connected in series as shown in
+To obtain the higher voltage, the cells are connected in series as shown in figure 2-6.